-No. These changes are for the Spring and Summer 2020 semesters only due to the impacts of COVID-19.
+No. These changes are for the current semesters only due to the impacts of COVID-19.

-- Are Non-Degree Studies students also eligible to utilize this option?
+- Are Non-Degree Studies (NDS) students also eligible to utilize this option?

-Yes, Non-Degree Studies (NDS) students may also elect to change the grading basis to S/U for any classes in which they are enrolled for Spring 2020.
+Yes, Non-Degree Studies (NDS) students may also elect to change the grading basis to the Enhanced S/U basis for any classes in which they are enrolled.

 - I am an International Student.
-Will changing classes to the enhanced S/U grading basis for the Spring 2020 impact my visa status?
+Will changing classes to the Enhanced S/U grading basis for the term impact my visa status?

-As long as you remain enrolled as a full-time student, changing your enrollments to the enhanced S/U grading basis for the Spring 2020 semester will not impact your status.
+As long as you remain enrolled as a full-time student, changing your enrollments to the Enhanced S/U grading basis for the semester will not impact your status.
 If you have questions, you should consult with the Office of International Services (OIS) before submitting a request.
 More information is available on the OIS website and their Coronavirus (COVID-19) FAQ page.